Something Wall-Mart This Way Comes: Plot

 The kids return home to the still-dilapidated South Park.
 Dressed in camouflage, they try to re-enter their town's Wall-Mart, but Cartman confronts them.
 Kyle angrily yells that he knew Cartman was against them all along.
 Kenny is then assigned to hold Cartman off while Stan and Kyle enter the Wall-Mart.
 In the television department, the boys are confronted by a man who says he is Wall-Mart.
 He tells the boys that the heart "lies beyond that plasma screen television".
 The boys walk over to find a small mirror.
 Ignoring the metaphor that the true heart of Wall-Mart is individual consumerism, they simply destroy it instead.
 The building begins to shake, and the Wall-Mart begins to fall apart, while the man says they will see him in his "true form".
 However, he does no more than rip off his mustache and jump around.
-The boys and everybody inside the Wall-Mart evacuate and gather with other townsfolk in the parking lot, and watch the Wall-Mart fold in on itself in a blinding flash of light, and then voids its bowels (shown as the imploding building suddenly releases a large amount of fecal matter).
+The boys and everybody inside the Wall-Mart evacuate and gather with other townsfolk in the parking lot, and watch the Wall-Mart fold in on itself in a blinding flash of light, and then void its bowels (shown as the imploding building suddenly releasing a large amount of fecal matter before disappearing), causing Cartman to laugh, meaning that Kyle now owes him $15, but not telling him.

 Everyone cheers because Kyle tells everyone that all Wall-Marts have a self-destruct sequence if they break a mirror in the back.
 Randy then explains that the residents of South Park had allowed their consumerism to work against them, nearly destroying their small town's charm in the process.
 Realizing this, the townspeople return to shopping at Jim's Drugs, which is shown to gradually grow larger until it becomes as large as Wall-Mart and is later burned down itself.
 Watching it burn, the townspeople vow against shopping there again, immediately heading to the local True Value, no doubt to repeat their past mistakes.